What is a Digital Wallet?

 - they were too ambitious – you can’t eat the elephant in one bite no matter how big you are

 But that’s not the point of this report.
-This report is about what a Digital Wallet is, what is needed to create one, and the business behind those.
+This report is about a Digital Wallet, what is needed to create one, and the business behind it.

 What Can’t a Wallet Do?

-If we take the technical/developer view of a Wallet – or look at our physical wallets – we realize that a Wallet is really just a dumb storage device.
-Our Wallet can’t put anything into itself – nor remove anything.
-It can’t organize things or take a few pieces of information from one credential and pair that up with more information from another.
-It really is just a Thing to put Stuff into.
+If we take the technical/developer view of a Wallet or look at our physical wallets, we realize that a Wallet is just a dumb storage device.
+It cannot store or remove anything on its own and cannot organize information or take data from one credential and match it with information from another.
+A wallet is simply an object to hold items.

 So how do we use a Wallet?
-In the physical world we use our hands, eyes, and brains to utilize the Stuff that we have in this Thing that we call a Wallet.
+In the physical world, we use our hands, eyes, and brains to utilize the stuff we have in what we call a Wallet.

-But in the Digital Wallet world we need software to do this for us – to act on our behalf.
-We need to control them and ensure that they are acting on our behalf – not somebody else’s control unless we are totally OK with the idea of somebody else having that control.
+But in the Digital Wallet world, we need software to do this for us – to act on our behalf.
+We need to control them and ensure that they work on our behalf – not somebody else’s control unless we are OK with the idea of somebody else having that control.